 The gums swell and bleed, the breath smells bad, and teeth become loose.

-Doctors take x-rays and measure the depth of pockets in the gums to determine how severe periodontitis is.
+Dentists take x-rays and measure the depth of pockets in the gums to determine how severe periodontitis is.

 Repeated professional cleanings and sometimes dental surgery and antibiotics are needed.